omani/go-xmrto-client/README.md

 )

 func main() {
-	// initiate a new client.
-	client := xmrto.New(&xmrto.Config{Testnet: true})
+	// initiate a new client for the testnet client := xmrto.New(&xmrto.Config{Testnet: true})

 	// here we check if we run the programm with a check parameter.